ZOOTAA/MRIprocessing/README.md

    - python -m venv .venv
    - .venv\Scripts\activate (Windows)
 3. install all the packages in requirements.txt with pip
-   - pip install -r /path/to/requirements.txt
+   - pip install -r \path\to\requirements.txt
 4. execute the script with command
+   - python MRIprocessing.py -h
-   - python MRIprocessing.py -i /path/to/image_data.nii.gz -o /path/to/store_processed_data.nii.gz -p denoise
+   - python MRIprocessing.py -i \path\to\image_data.nii.gz -o \path\to\store_processed_data.nii.gz -p denoise

+### Examples
+The example image data is from anatomical scan from Subject 2 in the MEG-BIDS dataset (https://s3.amazonaws.com/openneuro.org/ds000247/sub-0002/ses-01/anat/sub-0002_ses-01_T1w.nii.gz?versionId=71.XAnuxtjw6ITyFLSPZeH_lAayTeyvq).
+The slices which plotted below are the 101 slice along the left-right axis, showing the posterior-anterior and inferior-superior axises.

+### Gaussian blur
+The command is as follow,
+python MRIprocessing.py -i \path\to\sub-0002_ses-01_T1w.nii.gz -o \path\to\processout.nii.gz -a 0 -p gaussianblur --sigma 2 --plot 1 --plotindex 100 --plotaxis 0
+'-a': process along slices on which axis index (default: 0)